lapierreM/Yoruba_demography/Programs/README.md

 * takes in argument the parameter file containing all necessary parameter values to run the program (see this file for information on the necessary parameters)

 * output: plot in eps format

+***

+`Linear_fitting.py`: fitting a SFS under the Linear growth model, simulated with the topology simulation method.

+* command line: `python Linear_fitting.py l n t r e s`

+* arguments of the command line:
+  * `l` is the number of loci for the topology simulation of the SFS that will be fitted
+  * `n` is the sample size
+  * `t` is the foundation time of linear growth
+  * `r` is the number of replicates for the SFS simulations during the fitting
+  * `e` is the epsilon value for the Newton-Raphson optimization method
+  * `s` is the stop threashhold for the optimization

+* output: prints in the terminal the parameter values, normalized SFS simulated and step values of the optimization (see `Output_files/example_LinearSFS_fitting.txt` for an example)